yehia67/documentation/ciri/0.1/how-to-guides/run-a-ciri-node-on-an-sbc.md

-# Setting up an IOTA full-node on an SBC (Single-board computer)
+# Setting up an IOTA node on an SBC (Single-board computer)

 #### Warning:
 Ths guide uses cIRI. cIRI is still under development.
-Do not except a stable full-node.
+Do not except a stable node.
 You should not use cIRI in production!

-This guide describes how to set up a full-node on a small SBC.
+This guide describes how to set up a node on a small SBC.
 If you SBC has restriced resources, less than 4 GB memory, we recommend to use cIRI. cIRI is designed to be more memory- and storage-efficient than [IRI](root://iri/0.1/introduction/overview.md)..
 If you want to use the most recent features and extensions, you should use [IRI](root://iri/0.1/introduction/overview.md).